bsb4018/activity_pred_main_proj/README.md

 ## How to run?
 Before we run the project, make sure that you are having MongoDB in your local system, with Compass since we are using MongoDB for some data storage.
 You also need AWS account to access S3, EC2 Services.
-You also need to have terraform installed and configured
+You also need to have terraform installed and configured.

 ## Project Architecture